Custom Fly Rods - How I build 'em & materials I use...!

 The Reel Seats are made by Joel Lemke and will look like jewelry once on the rod.
 The aluminum reel seat is then coupled with a piece of solid figured wood that has been turned in a lathe and hand polished to a high gloss.
 The wood and metal combination is as beautiful to look at as it is functional.
 On occasion for some of my builds, I will use a STRUBLE reel seat.
 As I understand it, Joel Lemke was one of the design engineers for STRUBLE several years ago.
 I like to keep my quality in the family when it comes to reel seats.
 ALPS makes a great line of triangular reel seats that I sometimes use on the heavier fly rods such as the EPIC 888!

 We can't forget the WOODS that are used with the Reel Seat hardware.
 Each piece of wood for an insert is vacuum stabilized with resin prior to turning and fitting to the hardware.
 No factory made wood inserts are ever used as each one I make is custom fitted to the hardware I have in stock before it gets installed on the blank.
-Domestic hardwoods such as Oak, Cherry, Maple, Desert Ironwood and Bocote as well as some "exotic" woods from around the world are also used for inserts.
-The exotic woods, as I call them, are African Rosewood (Bubinga), Indian Rosewood, Honduran Rosewood, Zebrawood, Cocobolo, Honduran Cherry and Indian Sheesham just to name a few.
+Domestic hardwoods such as Oak burl, Cherry, Maple, Spalted Maple, Desert Ironwood, Bocote, Buckeye burl and some Spalted Alder from the Mt.
+Saint Helens area.
+The exotic woods, as I call them, are African Rosewood (Bubinga), Indian Rosewood, Honduran Rosewood, Zebrawood, Cocobolo, Honduran Cherry, Brazilian Cherry and Indian Sheesham just to name a few.

 NO WATERBASED ADHESIVES or thread finishes are ever used in the construction of the fly rods that I build...I don't build them to come apart!